SGhuman123/Data-Science-Portfolio/Udemy TensorFlow Developer Certificate Bootcamp/Section 9 Skimlit NLP Project/README.md

 * Model 0: Getting a baseline.
 TF-IDF Multinomial Naive Bayes
 * Model 1: Conv1D with token embeddings
-* Model 2: Feature extraction with pretrained token embeddings
+* Model 2: Feature extraction with pre-trained token embeddings
 * Model 3: Conv1D with character embeddings
-* Model 4: Combining pretrained token embeddings + character embeddings (hybrid embedding layer)
+* Model 4: Combining pre-trained token embeddings + character embeddings (hybrid embedding layer)
-* Model 5: Transfer learning with pretrained token embeddings + character embeddings + positional embeddings
+* Model 5: Transfer learning with pre-trained token embeddings + character embeddings + positional embeddings

 The file titled ` 09_Exercise_project.ipynb` also encapsulates my solution to the practice problem I had to do as part of the course exercise.
 This involved the following: